MicrosoftDocs/azure-docs/articles/guidance/guidance-network-security.md

 # Protecting the Cloud Boundary in Azure

 An on-premises network can be connected to a VNet in Azure by using an Azure VPN gateway.
 The network boundary between these two environments can expose areas of weakness in terms of security, and it is necessary to protect this boundary to block unauthorized requests.
-Cloud applications that are exposed to the public Internet require similar protection. <!-- mike: True but the considerations will be different in PaaS, e.g. you don't need a DMZ in App Services.
-Should we rephrase to limit it to IaaS?
-(Apps running on VMs in Azure?) -->
+Cloud applications running on VMs in Azure that are exposed to the public Internet require similar protection.

 The patterns & practices group has created a set of reference architectures to address these scenarios.
 Each reference architecture demonstrates one approach to protecting the network boundary, and includes: